Greek Eggplant Dip (Melitzanosalata)

 Melitzanosalata (Greek Eggplant Dip) Ingredients:

-- Onions - I like to use either green onions or a small red onion or a shallot
+- ONIONS: I like to use either green onions or a small red onion or a shallot

-- Salt & Pepper - to taste, always check for seasoning and add more accordingly
+- SALT & PEPPER: To taste, always check for seasoning and add more accordingly

 - (Optional) Smoked Paprika or cumin & Olives for garnish.

-- Add ins - For a different twist to this traditional Greek melitzanosalata recipe, try adding some crumbled feta or even some roasted red peppers or a chargrilled Chile for some heat.
+- ADD INS: For a different twist to this traditional Greek melitzanosalata recipe, try adding some crumbled feta or even some roasted red peppers or a chargrilled Chile for some heat.
 I have also roasted the garlic in the oven with the eggplant and it gives the garlic and the dip a whole new level of flavour.

 Steps to making Melitzanosalata (Greek Eggplant Dip)

-- Pierce eggplants with a fork all over then roast until tender.
+- PIERCE eggplants with a fork all over then ROAST until tender.

-- Allow them to cool then peel and then allow to rest for 15 min or so to release all their natural juices
+- Allow them to COOL then PEEL and then allow to rest for 15 min or so to release all their natural juices

-- Place Eggplant, garlic, olive oil, lemon juice, onion, salt & pepper, in a food processor and process until smooth.
+- Place Eggplant, garlic, olive oil, lemon juice, onion, salt & pepper, in a food processor and PROCESS until smooth.
 Add the parsley and pulse a few times to combine.

-- Chill for 15 min to 1 hour top with a drizzle of olive oil on top, a sprinkling of paprika, some olives, and serve with veggies or crackers.
+- CHILL for 15 min to 1 hour top with a drizzle of olive oil on top, a sprinkling of paprika, some olives, and serve with veggies or crackers.

-Do I roast or grill the eggplant?
+Do I Roast/ Bake or Grill the Eggplant?

 That is up to you.
 Traditionally you would grill the eggplant over open fire.
 If you want that authentic, smoky taste of melitzanosalata, place the eggplant over a gas flame, grill or under a broiler, and cook, turning around using a pair of tongs, until the skin is fully charred, and the eggplant is quite tender.
 This usually takes 10-20 minutes.
 But, you can roast the eggplant if that’s what you prefer - it takes a bit longer but it’s a bit less hands on and easier.
 Some people like to roast a package of wood chips alongside it to infuse the eggplant with some smokiness - I have never tried this but it might be worth experimenting.
 And others add liquid smoke to their dip to add some smokiness.
 Again something I haven’t tried but heard it works.
 I think roasting it alone still gives it a really nice flavour.
 Feel free to use any of the options listed to get your eggplant tender enough to blend or stir into a creamy dip.
 Both roasting or grilling vegetables gives them the most delicious flavor.

-Stir or blend the eggplant dip?
+Stir or Blend the Eggplant Dip?

 This is really up to you too.
 It all depends on what sort of texture you want in your eggplant dip.
 If you like a chunkier Melitzanosalata use a fork to mash the eggplant dip.
 You want the mixture to be somewhat smooth but still retaining some of the eggplant’s texture.
 Then stir in the other ingredients.
 For a smoother dip you can also use a food processor, but take care not to make it too smooth; this is supposed to be a rustic, slightly chunky dip.

-What to serve Melitzanosalata with?
+What to Serve Melitzanosalata With?

 If you liked this recipe you will love these: